 What makes a good travel game?

 The most important requirement for a good travel game is that the setup is really easy with as few accessories as possible.
 Accessories will get lost and especially when playing in a moving vehicle, parts will get hussled.
-It is also important that the game is compact and easy to take along.
+Also important is that the game is compact and easy to take along.
 Especially when traveling with minimal luggage, you only have room for a small, light box.
 Lastly, it is a plus if the game allows for a variable amount of players.
 It is really annoying to not be able to play the game, because you couldn’t find a fifth player to join.

-Railroad Ink: a short explanation
+Railroad Ink: a short introduction

 Railroad Ink is a relatively new addition to the roll-and-write category.
 The goal of the game is to draw road and railway routes on your board, to connect exits and make long routes.
 Each turn four dices picturing different road and railway symbols are rolled to determine which routes the players can draw.
 After the dice are rolled, all players simultaneously puzzle to draw the optimal route network on their own board.
 After seven turns the game ends.
 The players receive points for how many exits they connected and their longest railway and road, and get points detracted for incomplete routes.